 The Verdict: Krill Oil and Fish Oil Are Both Beneficial to Human Health

-In summary, the main difference between the two types of omega-3 oils is the greater bioavailability of krill oil — it increases your body's absorption of omega-3 fatty acids more than fish oil does.
+In summary, the main difference between the two types of omega-3 oils is the greater bioavailability of phospholipid omega-3s in krill oil compared to the triglyceride and ethyl ester forms of EFAs found in fish oil products.

 But, does this mean you should replace all your fish oil supplements with krill oil?
 Not necessarily.
 As the above research suggests, fish oils may provide some worthwhile health benefits, too.
 Odds are, something is better than nothing when it comes to most EPA/DHA supplements.

 Nevertheless, if you’ve never tried or enjoyed fish oils, you may want to try a krill oil supplement instead.